 VI.
-Recruitment Qualifications Education: An advanced University Degree (Master) in one of the following fields is required: Economics, Public Policy, Social Sciences, International Relations, Political Science, or another relevant technical field.
-A first University Degree in Economics, Public Policy, Social Sciences, International Relations, Political Science, or another relevant technical field, combined with 2 additional years of professional experience may be accepted in lieu of an Advanced University Degree.
-Experience: A minimum of five years of relevant professional work experience in the areas of Public Finance Management (PFM) or Local Governance/Decentralization is required.
-Experience in supporting the design and/or roll-out of PFM reforms at national and sub-national level is considered a strong asset.
+Recruitment Qualifications Education: An advanced university degree in one of the following fields is required: Economics, Public Policy, Social Sciences, International Relations, Political Science, or another relevant technical field.
+Experience: A minimum of five years of relevant professional work experience is required.

-Experience in supporting the design and/or roll-out of decentralization reform processes is considered a strong asset.
-Experience in strengthening parliamentary and civil society oversight capacity is considered a strong asset.
-Experience with UNICEF or another UN agency is an asset.
 Experience working in a developing country is considered as a strong asset.
 Background and/or familiarity with emergency is considered as a strong asset.
-Language Requirements: Fluency in English and Portuguese is required.
-Knowledge of local languages is an asset.
+Language Requirements: Fluency in English is required.
+Knowledge of another official UN language or a local language is considered as an asset